corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-int-test.md

 1. Copy the contents of the `TemplateFlowTest` file.

-2. Paste the contents into a new file called `CreateAndIssueMarsVoucherTest`.
+2. Paste the contents into a new Kotlin file called `CreateAndIssueMarsVoucherTest`.

 ### Change `TemplateFlow` to `CreateAndIssueMarsVoucher`